ubc-lib-geo/creating-index-maps/content/clean-inventory.md

 ### Replace a term or value
 Use this if you would like to change all of the occurrences of a term into something else, like changing "BC" to "British Columbia" in an entire column with other values.
 This is different than mass editing cell values because this will edit a specific term within a cell, not the entire cell value.
-- Click on a column with values that need to be replaced, then select Edit cells > Transform.
+- Click on a column with values that need to be replaced, then select **Edit cells > Transform**.
 - In the new window's "Expression" box, the expression should read **value.replace('[term]','[replacement]')**.
 For example, if you would like to replace "NL" with "Newfoundland", this would be the expression:
 ```
 value.replace('NL','Newfoundland')